expo/expo/docs/versions/v7.0.0/guides/building-standalone-apps.rst

 this guide is to walk you through creating a standalone version of your Exponent app for iOS and Android.

+An Apple Developer account is needed to build the iOS standalone app, but a Google Play Developer account is not needed to build the Android standalone app.
+If you'd like to submit to either app store, you will of course need a developer account on that store.

 .. epigraph::
   **Warning:** Standalone apps are currently in alpha!
 While the Android version has been heavily tested with `li.st <https://li.st/>`_, the iOS version and our automated build pipeline for both are brand new so you may run into some issues.
 Be sure to reach out to us on Slack or Twitter if you do and we'll fix them up right away and send you an Exponent t-shirt.